 When considering your protection from ticks, think about where you, your family and your pets spend the most time outdoors.
 For most of us, that is our back yard.
 Whether reading a book, lying in a hammock, entertaining friends or “grillin’ and chillin’” our back yard is our most frequented spot during the summer months.
-Mosquito Squad of the North Shore’s barrier spray and tick tubes will reduce your tick and mosquito exposure by eliminating 85-90% of the ticks in your yard.
+Mosquito Squad of the North Shore’s barrier treatment and tick tubes will reduce your tick and mosquito exposure by eliminating 85-90% of the ticks in your yard.
 As the newburyportnews.com post states: “prevention is the best way to reduce your risk of contracting tick-borne infections.”

 To learn more about our highly effective tick tube program and barrier sprays, contact Mosquito Squad of the North Shore.